-Not only do employers look favourably upon candidates who are actively involved in volunteering, mentoring or other non-profit work, but these experiences can also bolster your skill set.
+Not only do employers look favourably upon candidates who are actively involved in volunteering, mentoring, or other non-profit work, but these experiences can also bolster your skill set.
 If you don't have much internship experience or you've decided to pursue a role that's not aligned with your area of study at university, consider seeking out a skills-based volunteer opportunity.
 This is a great way to fill an employment gap or supplement your work history.
-If this is of interest, visit Reach Volunteering to be matched with causes that fit your skill set.
+If this is of interest, visit Reach Volunteering to be matched with causes that fit your objectives.

 9. List your technical abilities

-After reviewing the job vacancies that interest you and speaking with professionals who currently work in your desired field, you may realise that it is necessary for you to increase your proficiency in a certain skill or tool in order to improve your employability.
+After reviewing the job vacancies that interest you and speaking with professionals who currently work in your desired field, you may realise that it's necessary for you to increase your proficiency in a certain skill or tool in order to improve your employability.
 If this is the case, take a look at sites such as edX or Coursera for free or low-cost online courses, or browse YouTube for instructional videos.

 10. Make note of interesting hobbies